dart-lang/sdk/pkg/dtd_impl/dtd_protocol.md

 Registers the calling client as the handler for any service method calls where the service is _service_ and the method is _method_.

+Service names may not include dots `.` (though method names may), but service names cannot be reused across clients.
+If one client has registered any method for the service "Foo", then no other client can register a method under the service "Foo".

 To call the method registered by this call, a client can send a [service method](#servicemethod) call to the Dart Tooling Daemon.